Estate Planning Lawyers

 Powers of attorney work in your favor in the event that you are incapacitated through injury or illness.
 These documents are not permanent, can expire, and there are various circumstances that can change a power of attorney, such as death or the individual named being unable to perform their duties.

-If you have concerns regarding power of attorney and how it could benefit you and your family, do not hesitate to contact our team and schedule a consultation with an understanding and experienced Lancaster estate planning lawyer.
+If you have concerns regarding powers of attorney and how it could benefit you and your family, do not hesitate to contact our team and schedule a consultation with an understanding and experienced estate planning lawyer.